By now it is very old.

 But on that note, please do keep something in mind.

 Whenever someone issues a report, multiple people will devote their free time to discuss and review the report.
 Time they will never get back.

-If you find that 99% of your reports don't lead to any action, then you should start to reconsider your viewpoint on what constitutes an offense, and try to look at it more from the staff's perspective before hitting the report button.
+If you find that the majority of your reports don't lead to any action, then you should start to reconsider your viewpoint on what constitutes an offense, and try to look at it more from the staff's perspective before hitting the report button.